-Nowadays, some of vinegar are also made from corn.
+Nowadays, some of vinegars are also made from corn.
 However, nearly all of the corn grown in the United States is genetically modified.
 Genetically modified grain is known to cause cancer in animals.
 Knowing what I know about GMOs, I like to avoid them.
 And I can, by using only organic apple cider vinegar.

 The brand of organic apple cider vinegar you’ll find in my kitchen cabinet is Bragg’s.
 It contains what’s known as “the mother,” which is a cloudy mixture that floats at the bottom of the bottle.
 It contains enzymes and beneficial bacteria.
 You can most likely find Bragg’s vinegar at your local grocery store.
 But it’s also available online.